primer/view_components/adr/0252-responsive-component-base.md

 end
 ```

-The `arguments_definition` method not only creates the corresponding `ArgumentDefinition` object to represent the argument, but will also ensure that the definition is consistent and error free by raising error with helpful messages in a development environment.
-This and the lookbook previews will make it easy for developers to learn how to define the arguments properly.
+The `arguments_definition` method not only creates the corresponding `ArgumentDefinition` object to represent each argument, but will also ensure that the definition is consistent and error free by raising error with helpful messages in a development environment.
+This plus the lookbook previews will make it easy for developers to learn how to define the arguments properly.

-The method maps each `argument_name`(Symbol) to its definition properties.
-To support arguments namespaces if necessary, the method `arg` must be used to wrap the argument definition.
-It's just a simple way to mark that part of the hash as being the container for a definition.
+The method works by mapping each `argument_name`(Symbol) to its definition properties.
+To support arguments namespaces if necessary, the method `arg` must be used to wrap the argument definition hash.
+It simply wraps its arguments within a specific hash key to mark that part of the hash as being the container for a definition.

 ### Argument definition hash keys
 - `responsive`: defines the responsive behavior of the argument.